rbrunt/rbrunt.github.com/wishlist.md

 ## Richard's Wishlist

-- I have an [Amazon wishlist](https://www.amazon.co.uk/hz/wishlist/ls/2QD2WOYDBNCPQ?ref_=wl_share) that I try to keep up to date with things I'd like.
+- I have an Amazon Wishlist ([UK](https://www.amazon.co.uk/hz/wishlist/ls/2QD2WOYDBNCPQ?ref_=wl_share) / [US](https://www.amazon.com/hz/wishlist/ls/2J21GDVBO24S6?ref_=wl_share)) that I try to keep up to date with things I'd like.
-- I like coffee, particularly the coffee from [Missing Bean](https://www.themissingbean.co.uk/collections/coffee) in Oxford, but any specialty coffee would be very appreciated.
+- I like specialty coffee.
 I have a grinder, so beans are preferable.
 - I like whisky, particularly bourbon and Islay single malt.
 - You could buy me a book: I like thrillers, sci-fi and non-fiction books (especially history of science).
 - I like photography, so canvas prints of my photos (or vouchers to do that).